brevzin/cpp_proposals/118x_spaceship/add-spaceship-to-lib.md

 ## Add a type alias

 This is the least intrusive option.
-Simply add a member alias to the standard-manded specializations of `char_traits`:
+Simply add a member alias to the standard-mandated specializations of `char_traits`:

     :::cpp
     template <> struct char_traits<char> {